IENT/YUView/README.md

  - Mac OS Application
  - Linux Appimage

-For the Linux based platforms we are also on [flathub](https://flathub.org/apps/details/de.rwth_aachen.ient.YUView).
+If you have Ubuntu 22.04 or newer, you can get YUView from the official repo: `sudo apt install yuview`.
+For other Linux based platforms we are also on [flathub](https://flathub.org/apps/details/de.rwth_aachen.ient.YUView).
 More information on YUView on Linux can be found in out wiki page ["YUView on Linux"](https://github.com/IENT/YUView/wiki/YUView-on-Linux).

 If none of these apply to you, you can easily [build YUView yourself](https://github.com/IENT/YUView/wiki/Compile-YUView).